Deification of Captain Shin

 1859 Mines in Ampang were productionized.
 Tin was consolidated at Pangkalan Lumpur before it was shipped out from Klang.

 1860 Dato' Bandar (Kulop11 Tunggal) was arrested (likely in February 1860) in Melaka, approximately 6 months before the August petition was filed.
-He was detained in Melaka for months, pending for a civil procedure.
+He was detained in Melaka for months, pending for a debt-related civil procedure.
 The power vacuum in the Linggi River was exploited by Dato Klana and other Malay chiefs in Rembau.
 An additional tax of 4,000 Spanish dollars was imposed on the miners (the old scheme was $1 per man, a fixed toll, and certain duties upon the tin passing through Sungai Linggi).
 The miners rejected the new tax scheme and tin stopped flowing down to Melaka.
 The Malay chiefs retaliated by stopping the import of rice and provisions up the river and the Chinese revolted as a result.

 1860 Raja Jumaat, the administrator of Lukut, gave his permission, on 23 August 1860, for the British to build the Cape Ricardo lighthouse.